-People who smoke are generally at higher risk of respiratory tract infections, like lung and chest infections, but there is currently not enough evidence to be certain that people who smoke are at higher risk of COVID-19.
-However, people with poor lung health and other conditions like cardiovascular disease and cancer (which can be caused by smoking) may be at higher risk of complications if they do become infected with the virus.
+People who smoke are generally at higher risk of respiratory tract infections, like chest infections, and there is growing evidence that people who smoke may be at higher risk of COVID-19 and its complications.
+People with poor lung health and other conditions like cardiovascular disease and cancer (which can be caused by smoking) are also at higher risk of complications if they do become infected with the virus.
 It’s not clear how long a person needs to stop smoking to reduce their risk of these complications.
 It’s important to remember stopping smoking has many health benefits, even beyond a link with COVID-19, so it’s always a good time to quit.
 Quitline continues to be available to offer support.

 Q. Are people who smoke at more risk of COVID-19?

-While there isn’t enough evidence to be certain that people who smoke are more likely to get COVID-19, we know that they are at a higher risk of getting lung and chest infections in general.
+While it's not certain that people who smoke are more likely to get COVID-19, we know that they are at a higher risk of getting respiratory infections in general.
 This means that it’s more likely than not that people who smoke have a higher risk of getting COVID-19 compared to people who don’t smoke.

-Also, the hand-to-mouth action of smoking means that people who smoke may be more vulnerable to COVID-19, as they are touching their face and mouth more often.
+Also, the hand-to-mouth action of smoking and e-cigarette use means that people who smoke may be more vulnerable to COVID-19, as they are touching their face and mouth more often.

 Q. Are people who smoke more likely to have severe complications if they do get COVID-19?